saezlab/EDN_phospho/Analysis/README.md

 ## Steps to run the analysis

-+ First we load our generated background network and data inputs from the previous analysis results.
++ First we load our generated background network and data inputs from the previous pre-processing steps.
-+ We then source some of the functions used for the time-point PHONEMeS analysis and which are stored in the `/Public` directory.
++ We then load some of the functions used for the time-point PHONEMeS analysis and which are stored in the `/Public` directory.
-+ We specify the names of our conditions as we have them on the `GMM` and `GMM.all` generated objects and in this case for each condition we have one time-point.
++ We specify the names of our conditions as we have them on the `GMM` and `GMM.all` generated objects and in this case, for each condition where we have one time-point.
-+ We run the `PHONEMeS_dt` analysis 100 times where for each run we downsample the data.
-On this case, the analysis is performed by generating an ILP problem which is then read and optimized by the cplex solver.
++ We run the `PHONEMeS_dt` analysis 100 times where for each iteration we downsample the data.
+In this case, the analysis is performed by generating an ILP problem which is then read and optimized by the `cplex` solver.
 All the functions used to generate the problem, optimize it and retrieve the results are called from the `/Public` directory.
 + The 100 time-specific models are generated, combined and saved as a list

 ## Generating and storing the analysis results

 All it takes to perform the anlysis of the networks is to simply run the `executionScript.R`.
-The analysis might take up to some minutes untill all the iterations are finished.
+The analysis might take up to some minutes until all the iterations are finished.
 The output of the analysis are saved locally as `resList_UACC257.RData` or `resList_A2058.RData`.
-These data objects contain the network results obtained for each time-point on each of the iterations.
+These data objects contain the resulting network obtained from the combination of each time-point and iteration.